vallurumk/sheffield-bioinformatics-core.github.io/training/rna-seq-in-r-2018-07-09.md

 - 12:30 - 13:30 LUNCH
 - 13:30 - 14:30 Introduction to R (continued)
 - 14:30 - 15:30 Introduction to RNA-seq and experimental design
-- 15:30 - 17:00 Introduction to the command line
+- 15:30 - 17:00 Alignment and counting

 Day 2

-- 09:30 - 11:00 Counting and quality assessment
+- 09:30 - 11:00 Quality assessment and pre-processing for RNA-seq
-- 11:00 - 12:30 Quality assessment and pre-processing for RNA-seq
+- 11:00 - 12:30 Differential Expression
 - 12:30 - 13:30 LUNCH
-- 13:30 - 15:30 Differential Expression
+- 13:30 - 15:30 Annotation and Visualisation of RNA-seq results
 - 15:30 - 17:00 Gene set testing

 ## Registration

-Registration is opening soon
+[Click here](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-medicine-dentistry-and-health/neuroscience/introduction-to-analysing-rnaseq-data-in-r) to book a place on the course